 The winning band will open for Walk Off The Earth and for John Legend, Definitive’s brand ambassador, during a private International CES concert at the Hard Rock Hotel.

-While the contest is underway, Polk’s Listen To The Music bus will make 70 stops around the U.S. between now and CES to appear at store locations, retailers’ corporate offices, clubs and major events such as college football games.
-Radio stations will conduct live remote broadcasts from tour stops.
+While the contest is underway, Polk’s Listen To The Music bus will make 70 stops around the U.S. between now and CES to appear at store locations, retailers’ corporate offices, clubs, and major events such as college football games.
+Radio stations will conduct live remote broadcasts from tour stops and promote the bus’s location on the air.

-After CES, the bus will stay on the road through mid- March to appear at such events as the Super Bowl, SXSW and Mardi Gras.
+After CES, the bus will stay on the road through mid March to appear at such events as the Super Bowl, SXSW and the Mardi Gras.
+The company will evaluate the tour to determine if the bus will go back on the road.

 At store locations, the bus will also be used for training.